A diverse group of people (one man and three women) sitting and having a conversation.

 Application Process

-The Community Service Grant application period ran from Oct.
-16 - Nov.
-13, 2023.
 An information session was held on Oct.
-16 to provide more information about the application process.
-View the presentation.
+17 to provide details about the CSG application process.

 Frequently Asked Questions